Saturday, September 17, 2022

 I have only recently become aware of my privileges.

-It is a privilege to live within a country where the laws were created by people who have some of my democratic traits (Men of Western European descent).
+It is a privilege to live within a country where the laws were created for the benefit of people who have some of my democratic traits (Men of Western European descent).
 While I live in what most people call Canada, in a continent which is clearly not Europe, my European ancestry has meant these European created/derived systems have never targeted me as being different.
 I wasn't well-off growing up, but having the systems not help me individually is entirely a separate concept from the systems not attacking me due to having different demographic traits.

 The fact that the story was about three white women matters.
 Having never been targets before, they had the privilege of not being very aware of the complexity of the world around them.
 They made trivially obvious mistakes in their personal finances, mistakes which if someone of a different demographic background made them would have been entirely blamed on the individual.